Table of Contents

 To sum it up, it is safe to say that Magento 1 migration to Magento 2 would do your business a great good.
 However, it becomes a bit complicated with the more extensions and complex customisations added, and this would increase the cost and professionalism you need to get it done.
 You should partner with a professional Magento upgrade service to help you get it done.

-To sum it up, it is safe to say that Magento 1 migration to Magento 2 would do your business a great good.
-However, it becomes a bit complicated with the more extensions and complex customisations added, and this would increase the cost and professionalism you need to get it done.
+To sum up, it is safe to say that Magento 1 migration to Magento 2 would benefit your business greatly.
+However, it becomes a bit complicated with the addition of more extensions and complex customisations, which increases the cost and professionalism required.

 You should partner with a professional Magento upgrade service to help you get it done.